 - The Hiero is a dialogue between King Hiero and Simonides, in which the king speaks of the dangers and difficulties incident to an exalted station and the superior happiness of a private man.
 The poet, on the other hand, enumerates the advantages which the possession of power gives, and the means which it offers of obliging and doing services.

-Xenophon’s Account of Socrates.
 Four of Xenophon’s works listed above purport to record actual conversations of Socrates, whom he had known as a young man.
 In the Anabasis, he consulted on his decision to join Cyrus.
 Socrates advised him to consult the oracle of Delphi, as it was a hazardous matter for him to enter the service of Cyrus, who was considered to be the friend of the Lacedaemonians and the enemy of Athens. he went to Delphi, but he did not ask the god whether he should go or not; he probably had made up his mind.
-He merely inquired to what gods he should sacrifice so that he might be successful in his intended enterprise.
+He merely inquired about what gods he should sacrifice so that he might be successful in his intended enterprise.
 Socrates was not satisfied with his pupil’s mode of consulting the oracle; but as he had got an answer, he told him to go.
 He tells us frankly that Socrates rebuked him for this evasion, and that is all we know of their discussion.
 If there had been more to tell, he would have told it at Anabasis, for he was not averse to talking about himself.
 At this time he was under thirty, and Socrates had passed away before his return from Asia.
-Several of the Socratic conversations he records are on subjects we know that he was especially interested in and the views he offers in them are just those he elsewhere expresses in his own name or through the mouth of Cyrus in the Cyropaedia.
+Several of the Socratic conversations he records are on subjects we know that he was especially interested in and the views he offers in them are just those he elsewhere expresses in his name or through the mouth of Cyrus in the Cyropaedia.
 Accordingly, no one appeals to such works as Oeconomicus for evidence regarding the historical Socrates.
 His Apology and Symposium are similarly disregarded as sources of information on Socrates.

 Since the eighteenth century, however, it has been customary to make an exception in favor of a single work, the Memorabilia, composed by the exiled him with the professed intention of showing that Socrates was not irreligious, and that, so far from corrupting the young, he did them a great deal of good by his conversations.
 It makes sense that the eighteenth-century should have preferred the Socrates of the Memorabilia to that of the Platonic dialogues, for he comes nearer to their idea of what a philosopher ought to be.
 In other respects, it is hard to see what there is to recommend him.
 It is recognized that he is far from being a trustworthy historian, and the Cyropaedia shows his turn for philosophical romance.
 It is methodologically unsound to isolate the Memorabilia from Xenophon’s other Socratic writings unless there are strong reasons to do so.
 Thus, since it is impossible to get anything like a complete picture of Socrates from the Memorabilia alone, his supporters fill their outline with Plato’s account.

 Nevertheless, one of the Memorabilia’s chief arguments for the soundness of Socrates’ religious attitude is that he refused to busy himself with natural science and dissuaded others from studying it.
 What Plato tells us of the disappointment of Socrates with Anaxagoras, and his renunciation of physical speculations at an early age is enough to explain Xenophon’s contention.
 He continues, though, maintaining that Socrates was not unversed in mathematical and astronomical subjects.
-Further, he knows that what Aristophanes burlesqued in the Clouds was true, since he makes Socrates tell he Sophist Antiphon, who was trying to rob him of his disciples, that he dies, in fact, study the writings of the older philosophers “unrolling the treasures… which they have written down in books and left behind them” (Mem 1:6:14).
+Further, he knows that what Aristophanes burlesqued in the Clouds was true, since he makes Socrates tell he Sophist Antiphon, who was trying to rob him of his disciples, that he dies, study the writings of the older philosophers “unrolling the treasures… which they have written down in books and left behind them” (Mem 1:6:14).
 Admissions like these are more important than the words put into Socrates’ mouth denying scientific study.
 It would be possible to find other admissions of this sort in Xenophon, but it is not clear how far the Memorabilia can be regarded as independent testimony at all.
-In fact, it is likely that Xenophon relied on Plato’s dialogues for his information about Socrates.
-Otherwise, it would be significant that he has heard of the importance of hypothesis in Socrates’ dialectic system.
+Xenophon likely relied on Plato’s dialogues for his information about Socrates.
+Otherwise, it would be significant that he has heard of the importance of the hypothesis in Socrates’ dialectic system.